-The Nutcracker is the iconic holiday tradition, and no one performs it better than the San Francisco Ballet, where the holiday classical made its U.S. debut in 1944.
+The Nutcracker is the iconic holiday tradition, and no one performs it better than the San Francisco Ballet, where the holiday classic made its U.S. debut in 1944.
 The local version is set during the 1915 Panama-Pacific International Exhibition, a world's fair that took place in San Francisco.

 Performances usually start in mid-December and continue through the end of the month.

 Take a Holiday Train Ride

-It's worth the 1.5-hour drive from San Francisco to Santa Cruz for a bit of old-fashioned holiday fun.
+It's worth driving 1.5 hours from San Francisco to Santa Cruz for a bit of old-fashioned holiday fun.
 That's where the Roaring Camp Railroad runs a Holiday Lights Train in which old railroad cars, decorated with tons of colorful lights, pass local homes.
 It's an especially festive affair with live music on board and a visit from Santa Claus.

 The Walt Disney Family Museum in the Presidio offers holiday screenings in December of the film "Christmas With Walt," which includes scenes from television specials and even some of Walt's home movies, along with "Mickey's Christmas Carol," a Disney version of Charles Dickens’ classic "A Christmas Carol" book.

-They also screen other films with a holiday theme, and all are free with museum admission.
+Other films with a holiday theme are also screened, and all are free with museum admission.

 Enjoy Holiday Musical Traditions

 About 40 minutes away in Oakland, the California Revels celebrate the winter solstice in several December performances with music, dance, and costumes held at the Sanctuary of First Congregational Church of Oakland.